-T Section A Senior/Key Person For each Senior/Key Person, enter the requested information.
-List personnel, base salary, the number of months that person will be allocated to the project, requested salary, fringe benefits, and the total funds requested for each person.
+Section A For each Senior/Key Person, enter the requested information.
+List Senior/Key Person • Semon Key Person personnel, base salary, the number of months that person will be allocated to the project, requested salary, fringe benefits, and the total funds requested for each person.
 The requested salary must be the product of the base salary and the effort.
 Include a written narrative in the budget justification that justifies the need for requested personnel.
 Section B List personnel, the number of months that person will be allocated to Other Personnel the project, requested salary fringe benefits, and the total funds requested for each person.
 Include a written narrative in the budget justification that fully justifies the need for requested personnel.
-Section C For the purpose of this budget, equipment is designated as an item of Equipment property that has an acquisition cost of \$5,000 or more and an expected service life of more than one year.
+Section C For the purpose of this budget, equipment is designated as an item of property that has an acquisition cost of \$5,000 or more and an expected Equipment service life of more than one year, unless a different threshold is specified in a negotiated Facilities and Administrative Cost Rate.
 (Note that this designation applies for proposal budgeting only and differs from the DOE definition of capital equipment.)
 List each item of equipment separately and justify each in the budget justification section.
 Do not aggregate items of equipment.
 Allowable items ordinarily will be limited to research equipment and apparatus not already available for the conduct of the work.
-General-purpose office equipment is not eligible for support unless primarily or exclusively used in the actual conduct of scientific research.
+General purpose office equipment is not eligible for support unless primarily or exclusively used in the actual conduct of scientific research.
 Section D For purposes of this section only, travel to Canada or to Mexico is Travel considered domestic travel.
-In the budget justification, list each trip's destination, dates, estimated costs including transportation and subsistence, number of staff traveling, the purpose of the travel, and considered domestic travel.
-In the budget justification, list each trip's destination, dates, estimated costs including transportation and
+In the budget justification, list each trip's Tiuvei destination, dates, estimated costs including transportation and subsistence, number of staff traveling, the purpose of the travel, and how it relates to the project.
+Indicate the basis for the cost estimate (quotes from vendors or suppliers, past experience of similar items, or some other basis).
+To qualify for support, attendance at meetings or conferences must enhance the investigator's capability to perform the research, plan extensions of it, or disseminate its results.
+Domestic travel is to be justified separately from foreign travel.
+Section E If applicable, submit training support costs.
+Educational projects that Participant/Trainee intend to support trainees (pre-college, college, graduate and post Support Costs graduate) must list each trainee cost that includes stipend levels and amounts, cost of tuition for each trainee, cost of any travel (provide the same information as needed under the regular travel category), and costs for any related training expenses.
+Participant costs are those costs associated with conferences, workshops, symposia or institutes and breakout items should indicate the number of participants, cost for each participant, purpose of the conference, dates and places of meetings and any related administrative expenses.
+Indicate the basis for the cost estimate (quotes from vendors or suppliers, past experience of similar items, or some other basis).